Clear Lens, Orange Lens, or Both? - Blue Blocking Computer Glasses

 That's because our natural circadian rhythm works with the sun (or more specifically the light that the sun emits) to keep us up during the day and fall asleep at night.

 Before electronics that emit blue light were invented, the sun was pretty much our only source of it.
-Once the sun set, our body would start the process of winding down.
+Once the sun set, our bodies would start the process of winding down.
 Because of all of the constant blue light exposure we get at night in today’s internet-driven world, the whole “winding down” process has gotten a little out of sync.
-Not only that, but the constant influx of high energy blue light we get from staring at our computer and phone screens all day causes its own set of problems.
+During the day we stare at computer screens and our phones for work and social media.
+This causes digital eye strain, headaches and more problems.
+At night we stare at our phones in bed before we go to sleep, which lowers the quality of sleep we get and makes us more tired the next day.

 So, what’s the solution?